ZeroDayTea/ctf-writeups/buckeyectf/stackduck.md

 ## Problem Description
 >![[stackduck.png]]

-In addition to this adorable meme we are provided with a zip file containing some setup files, a fake flag.txt, an ELF binary, as well as the C source code for our binary.
+In addition to this adorable meme, we are provided with a zip file containing some setup files, a fake flag.txt, an ELF binary, as well as the C source code for our binary.
 Let's take a look at that first.

 ```c
 #include <stdio.h>